turing4ever/turing4ever.github.io/_posts/2025-06-22-purple-trees.md

 > **Driving on Jeffrey Boulevard in June, Jacaranda trees are blooming in purple.
-I was listening to a podcast about the conversation between Jesus and the Samaritan woman at Jacob's well**
+I was listening to a podcast about the conversation between Jesus and the Samaritan woman at Jacob's well.**